AgenaRisk/api-r/README.md

 ## 8.2 Model Calculation

-`calculate()` function is used to send an R model object to Agena AI Cloud servers for calculation.
+`calculate()` function is used to send an R model object to agena.ai Cloud servers for calculation.
 The function takes the following parameters:

 * `input_model` is the R Model object
 * `login` is the login object created with the credentials
-* (optional) `scenario` is the name of the `scenario` that contains the set of scenarios (`$id` of one of the `dataSets` objects) if any.
-If the model has only one scenario with observations, scenario needs not be specified (it is also possible to send a model without any observations).
+* (optional) `dataSet` is the name of the dataset that contains the set of observations (`$id` of one of the `dataSets` objects) if any.
+If the model has only one dataset (scenario) with observations, scenario needs not be specified (it is also possible to send a model without any observations).

-Currently servers accept a single set of observations for each calculation, if the R model has multiple scenarios (set of observations), you need to specify which scenario is to be used.
+Currently servers accept a single set of observations for each calculation, if the R model has multiple datasets (scenarios), you need to specify which dataset is to be used.

 For example,